-1066: The Battle that Changed History
+1066: The Battle that Changed History Battle of Hasting change history?

 On October 14, in the year 1066 CE, near the small coastal town of Hastings, England.
 At the top of a rolling hill known as Senlac Hill, thousands of foot soldiers stood in a line.
 At around 9:00 a.m. on this autumn day hundreds of years ago, English soldiers prepared to battle an invading army.
 What happened next changed the course of English history.